Figures of Speech by Name

 Paralepsis is to emphasize a point by seeming to pass over it.

 Parenthesis is the insertion of a word or clause in a position that interrupts the normal syntactic flow of the sentence.
-“But he, his own affections' counsellor, / Is to himself—I will not say how true, / But to himself so secret and so close, / So far from sounding and discovery, / As is the bud bit with an envious worm.”
+“But he, his own affections' counsellorApposition, / Is to himself—I will not say how trueParenthesis, / But to himself so secret and so close, / So far from sounding and discovery, / As is the bud bit with an envious worm.”
 Romeo and Juliet, 1.1.118.
-Similar to apposition but a parenthesis are more interruptive, less like a clause and more like speech.
+Similar to an apposition but a parenthesis is more interruptive, less like a clause and more like colloquial speech.
+In the passage from Romeo and Juliet, the first underline is an apposition and the second is a parenthesis.

 Parison is the placement of grammatically and syntactically parallel sentences, clauses, phrases, etc. in sequence.
 “Oh, cursed be the hand that made these holes; / Cursed the heart that had the heart to do it; / Cursed the blood that lets this blood from hence.”
 King Richard III, 1.2.1